 - Hosting a foreign exchange student

-- Working for a business when you are not paid*
+- Working for a profit-based business when you are not paid

 - Eating, sleeping, worship, and playtime on a mission trip

-- A contribution to R16;drivesR17; such as prom gowns, books, soda tabs, coats, food, and toiletries.
-There are two exceptions: blood for the American Red Cross (three hours), and a toy donation of $5.00 or more for Toys for Tots (one hour).
+- A contribution to a collection drive such as prom gowns, books, soda tabs, coats, food, and toiletries.
+There are two exceptions: successful blood donations for the American Red Cross (three hours), and a toy donation of $5.00 or more for Toys for Tots (one hour).

 - Activities that take place during a normal worship service such as ushering, participation in choir, playing music for a service, or other worship activities